Related Articles

 Home reversion plans are riskier than conventional mortgages.
 They could have a significant impact on your tax situation, benefits, inheritance tax, and long-term financial planning.

-A home reversion may be worth considering if you need a lump sum or even income now and want to reside in your home.
+A home reversion may be worth considering if you need a lump sum or income now and want to reside in your home.
 Also, you don’t need anyone else (like children or even other family members) to profit from the comprehensive value of the home.
 However, you will no longer be the owner of your home (or just own part of it).

 You’ll need to keep the house in good condition while you live there, so put money aside for that.
 You must also adhere to the lease’s terms, and regardless of how much of the home has been sold, you may still be responsible for other costs like ground rent (or the chief rent).

 On some freehold properties, this is an annual fee that must be paid.
 If this is a concern, a home reversion may not be the best option for you.
-You must hire your lawyer to review the lease and provide you with advice.
+You must hire your solicitor to review the lease and provide you with advice.
 Older people are usually the best candidates for home reversions.

 How Much Can I Borrow With A Home Reversion?